The Boy Who Found Gold National Essay and Video Competition 2025 - Win cash prizes up to ₦1,000,000

 Literary Competition Details

 The Boy Who Found Gold National Competition is a national initiative designed to encourage reading African literature and inspire ambition, vision, and purpose in young Nigerians through the power of literature.
 Participants are invited to reflect on the theme: "The Story of The Boy Who Found Gold: Lessons for Me and My Generation", drawing from Caleb Onyeabor's inspiring novel The Boy Who Found Gold.
-Submissions can be in the form of a written essay or a 1-minute video.
+Submissions can be in the form of a written essay or a recorded video.

 This powerful story of hope and resilience encourages readers to pursue their dreams while promoting values of ambition, purpose, and inspiration.
 The competition aims to ignite meaningful conversations about personal growth, community impact, and generational change among Nigeria's youth through literary engagement.